-For the point clouds with uneven point densities, the rasterization is not suit for all the objects in the scenes and the information is lost in the process.
-Therefore, the DNNSP with weight sharing and DMst-based pooling are proposed for direct point clouds classification.
+The rasterizations in these deep learning methods are used to construct the spatial structure.
+Therefore, the key to apply the deep learning to the raw point clouds is explicating spatial structure for raw point clouds and generating neural network based on it.
+In this paper, we use the DMst to construct the spatial structure for the raw point clouds and propose the DMst-based pooling to utilize the spatial structure for point clouds classification.

 Zhuqiang Li, Liqiang Zhang, Xiaohua Tong, Bo Du, Yuebin Wang, Liang Zhang, Zhenxin Zhang, Hao Liu, Jie Mei, Xiaoyue Xing, 2016.
 A Three-step Approach for TLS Point Cloud Classification.
 IEEE Transactions on Geoscience and Remote Sensing, 54(9), 5412-5424.
 Sept.
 2016.

 Martinovic, A., Knopp, J., Riemenschneider, H. and Van Gool, L., 2015.
 3D all the way: Semantic segmentation of urban scenes from start to end in 3d.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 4456-4465.